joemoose/psiops/docs/combat.md

 !!! note

 	*Advantage* or *disadvantage* may also apply to your attack roll based on your range to the target.
-See the following [Attack Roll Modifiers](#attack-roll-modifiers).
+See the [Attack Roll Modifiers](#attack-roll-modifiers).

 ### Weapon Damage Modifiers

-The damage modifier for your attack is determined by your weapons.
-Specific damage modifiers for each class of weapon are listed in the Equipment sections.
+Your attack's damage modifier is determined by your weapon.
+Specific modifiers for each weapon class are listed in the Equipment sections.
 See [Combat Weapons](equipment.md#combat-weapons).

-For weapons or other types of attacks not specifically listed on the Combat Weapons list, the GM uses the following general guidelines to determine a damage modifier:
+For weapons or other attack types not listed on the Combat Weapons list, the GM uses the following general guidelines to determine damage modifiers:

 | Level of Effect | Examples | Modifier |
 | :- | :- | :-: |